djoepramono/scala-playground/slides/lens-and-prism/lens-and-prism.md

 ```
 ----

+# Let's try it in the code

+Hopefully you memorise the implementation just now from the slide

+---

 # Is there anything wrong with it?

 Nope, it's easy to understand and it's not mutating the data